engeir/parameter-scan/review1-response.typ

   mapped to $~ 1$.
 Please find below the figures 1 to 4 with AOD adjusted.
 Since we are mostly interested in the more extreme AOD values, where $"AOD">1$, this region will be mapped to a very narrow range, and thus we found more use of the version using AOD directly.
-Fig3a show perhaps a more clear structure, but for consistency was kept as AOD as well.
-However, if you find they should be included we are open to including the adjusted figures as well.
+Fig3a show perhaps a more clear structure, but as the pre-peak period is close to unity in AOD, the structure is mostly from the pre-peak period of the ERF time series.
+Thus, for consistency also Fig3 was kept as AOD, however if you find they should be included we are open to including the adjusted figures as well.

   #box(
     width: 100%,